Magneto-optical trap of a Group III atom

 To optimize the total atom number, we systematically vary $\Delta$.
 Once a value of $\Delta$ is fixed, we vary the per-beam MOT laser power $P$ and $\partial B/\partial z$ until the atom number is maximized.
 We find a global maximum of the atom number when $\Delta/\Gamma = -1.6$, $\partial B/\partial z = 36\ \unit{G/cm}$, and $P = 24.5\ \unit{mW}$, the latter of which corresponds to $s_0 = 1.3$ (Fig. \ref{fig:optimization}).
-With these values, we observe a MOT with $5\times10^8$ atoms, which competitive with the large atom numbers achieved with alkali \cite{Taglieber2006} and alkaline earth \cite{yang2015} MOTs.
+With these values, we observe a MOT with $5\times10^8$ atoms.
 The uncertainty due to random fluctuations in $N$ is obtained by measuring the atom number several times for a fixed set of MOT parameters.
 The standard deviation in these measurements divided by their mean is treated as the fractional uncertainty in $N$ and applied to the remainder of the optimization data (Fig. \ref{fig:optimization}).

-With the MOT parameters fixed at their optimum values, we measure the temperature of the trapped gas with a time-of-flight measurement.
-We observe the vertical (horizontal) temperature to be $3.6\ \unit{mK}$ ($4.5\ \unit{mK}$) for optimal MOT parameters, while the predicted temperature from Doppler theory is $1\ \unit{mK}$.
+With the MOT parameters fixed at their optimum values, we measure the temperature of the trapped gas with a time-of-flight measurement \cite{supplemental}.
+We observe the vertical (horizontal) temperature to be $4.5\ \unit{mK}$ ($3.6\ \unit{mK}$) for optimal MOT parameters, whereas the predicted temperature from Doppler theory is $1\ \unit{mK}$.
 MOT temperatures above the Doppler value have been observed in multiple experiments \cite{chang2014,Zinner2000,Sengstock1994,Riedmann2012,Xu2002,Kuwamoto1999,Loo2003}.

 An important characterization of a MOT is its one- and two-body loss rates.
 A small one-body lifetime can indicate that our repumping scheme has not closed all population leaks out of the cooling states.
-This is especially a concern since our cooling is based on a metastable state, which results in many more levels lower in energy than the cooling transition (and therefore more decay pathways) compared to alkali and alkaline earth MOTs that cool out of a ground state hyperfine manifold.
+This is especially a concern since our cooling is based on a metastable state, which results in many more levels lower in energy than the cooling transition (and therefore more decay pathways) compared to alkali-metal and alkaline-earth-metal MOTs that cool out of a ground state hyperfine manifold.
 In fact, another realization of a MOT using an optically pumped metastable electronic transition found a small one-body lifetime and identified uncontrolled population leaks as the cause \cite{Inoue2018}.
-Additionally, a measurement of the two-body rate can determine the severity of unwanted effects like light-assisted collisions.
+Additionally, a measurement of the two-body rate can determine the severity of unwanted effects, such as light-assisted collisions.